Vyral/base-template/_posts/2019-02-28-showing-off-an-available-lot-north-of-eagle.md

 {% include youtube.html %}

+You can see what it looks like in the summer **[here.](http://iplayerhd.com/player/GrandRidge7760U)**

 I’m out here today looking at building lots in a pocket subdivision just north of Eagle.
 One of my favorite things to do is helping homebuyers find lots to build their custom dream home. **I have a few clients who are looking for acreage lots and I’m scouting out the area.**

-As you can see in the video above, there’s plenty of open space in this area.
-You can see what it looks like in the summer [here.](http://iplayerhd.com/player/GrandRidge7760U)
+As you can see in the video above, there’s plenty of open space in this area.&nbsp;

 {% include pullquote.html %}